perfsonar/perfsonar-workshop/README.md

   - remove any unneeded directory under `inventory/host_vars/` or edit exisiting files
   - change the domain in `inventory/group_vars/all/perfsonar.yml`
   - change the user list in `inventory/group_vars/all/users.yml`
-  - create a vault password in `secret` and remove/create/edit `inventory/group_vars/all/crypt.yml`
+  - create a vault password in the `secret` file and remove/create/edit `inventory/group_vars/all/crypt.yml`

 Tags
 ----